JKcompute/KlipperTinyRed/README.md

 # KlipperTinyRed
-This is the repo for backing up my configs for Klipper Voron V0.2
+This is the repo that started as a place for backing up my configs for Klipper Voron V0.2.
+It has now become config, and build information repository.

 ## About the TinyRed Build